top of page

 Small fishing village of Burgau, Portugal

-For those who want to stretch their legs, the winter weather—typically averaging around 15°C to 17°C—is actually the ideal time for hiking.
+For those who want to stretch their legs, the winter weather is actually the ideal time for hiking.
 The heat of the summer can be punishing, but a winter afternoon is perfect for exploring the Fishermen’s Trail.

 • The Route to Burgau: A scenic 5.5 km (approx. 1.5 hours) walk heading west.
 You’ll follow the clifftops, passing through rugged paths with uninterrupted ocean views and the occasional ancient windmill ruin.